ChapelR/poof/docs/README.md

 > [!TIP]
 > When you import an archive, it sometimes won't work at first.
 Try changing your story format and reselecting your start passage to fix this.

+### JSON

+You can export your story to JSON format, which can allow you to import your passage data into other tools and applications.
+You can optionally include additional metadata and optionally pretty print the data.

 ## Comments